Reference Photos

 Lighting

-A more minor detail to consider when choosing a reference photo is lighting.
-Be sure to avoid pictures in which the lighting is dim or artificial-looking.
+Lighting is an important element in beautiful artwork.
+Avoid pictures in which the lighting is dim or artificial.
 When ever possible, avoid reference photos that were taken with a harsh flash.
 The best lighting for portraits is natural light from the outdoors or from windows.

 This picture of my brother Judah is so dark on his face that I cannot make out many of the details.